Cervical Cancer Screening Programs

-CDD has four resident (full-time) pathologists and consulting pathologists available, as-needed.
+CDD has full-time pathologists and pathology consulting services available, as-needed.
 In this regard, CDD is ready-to-assist with fast, reliable, interpretation of anatomic pathology specimens.
 Our pathologists are experienced in interpretation of biopsies of the uterine cervix (including loop electrosurgical excision and conization procedures), vulva, vagina, endometrium, as well as endocervical samplings.

 For additional information, contact us at: email@example.com.

 Fontham ETH, Wolf AMD, Church TR, et al. Cervical cancer screening for individuals at average risk: 2020 guideline update from the American Cancer Society.
 CA Cancer J Clin.
 2020 Jul 30. doi: 10.3322/caac.21628.
 Epub ahead of print.